YousifW/YousifW/README.md

-👋 Hellooo I am Yousif
+👋 Hellooo I am Yousif (assyrian version: Yosep)

 📚  I am currently learning more about Deep Learning<br>
 💼  I like to work on my personal web-portfolio<br>